HaxeFoundation/HaxeManual/content/12-target-details.md

     records '9976' as top of stack for this thread
 ```

-Later, many generated functions deep, `__hxcpp_main` generates an allocation call which
+Later, many generated functions deep, `__hxcpp_main` generates an allocation call which triggers a collection.
-triggers a collection

 ```
  ...